-That Spallina having no legal designation of beneficiaries to the Heritage Policy and the IIT s the B and Interested Parties to a plethora and losses resulting from this, loss of benefits to some parties and gain to other parties, all problems these failures and more by the Personal RepresentativesBeneficiary all along asthe ,Estates and not entitled to documents other than what was in the public record, nor entitled to ANY inheritance or assets of the Estates is then Heritage Policy and IIT, as Simon had told him prior to his according to the emails Petitioner believes that this misinformation regarding him not being a Beneficiary was used to suppress documents from being released to Petitioner in the Estates, while alleged criminal activities were taking place in the creation of those documents post mortem, as exhibited and evidenced at length further herein.
+That Spallina having no legal designation of beneficiaries to the Heritage Policy and the IIT now exposes all the Beneficiaries and Interested Parties to a plethora of new liabilities and losses, such as, potential adverse tax consequences, adverse creditor issues, large legal and accounting bills to evaluate the problems resulting from this, loss of benefits to some parties and gain to other parties, all problems created by these fiduciary failures and more by the Personal Representatives.

+That if true that Spallina knew these Beneficiary designations all along as the children and not the grandchildren, in advance of Simon’s death and while amending the 2008 Trust, then his prior statements that Petitioner was not a Beneficiary under the Estates and was not entitled to documents other than what was in the public record, nor entitled to ANY inheritance or assets of the Estates is then materially false, as he would have known Petitioner to be a Beneficiary of the Heritage Policy and IIT, as Simon had told him prior to his according to the emails.
+Petitioner believes that this misinformation regarding him not being a Beneficiary was used to suppress documents from being released to Petitioner in the Estates, while alleged criminal activities were taking place in the creation of those documents post mortem, as exhibited and evidenced at length further herein.

-That at minimum, even if S claims he did not possess the IIT or policy on a major Estates assets, healleged 2012 Amended Trust that he did not poses and the Beneficiaries,, reasonably ensuring the proper Beneficiaries rights to the proceeds. as exhibited in the Heritage Emails,Heritage PHeritage P other appears and suppressed the Personal Representatives, Theodore, and apparently as exhibited, Pamela, all now claiming to have lost all copies and records of these items
+That at minimum, even if Spallina claims he did not possess the IIT or Heritage Policy for this major Estates asset, he should have stated in the alleged 2012 Amended Trust that he had this knowledge of who the beneficiaries were under the IIT that he did not poses and stating in its absence the reason for the absence of the prevailing document designating the Beneficiaries and who they were, in spite of not having possession of the IIT, reasonably ensuring the proper Beneficiaries rights to the proceeds.

+That according to Spallina, Theodore and Pamela, as exhibited in the Heritage Emails, the owner of the Heritage Policy is Simon and not the IIT, which at this time Petitioner cannot confirm, as the Heritage Policy and IIT are alleged to be missing and other information appears secreted and suppressed by the Personal Representatives, Theodore, and apparently as exhibited, Pamela, all now claiming to have lost all copies and records of these items.